myurasov/HP-AppPulse-Mobile-Crash-Reporting-Tutorial-iOS/README.md

 }
 ```

-The __addBreadcrumb__ call add the so-called bradcrumb to your report.
+The __addBreadcrumb__ call add the so-called breadcrumb to your report.
 Breadcrumb is essentially a piece of metadata you would like to see when you are troubleshooting the issue, such as a value of some variable, network connection state, etc.

-The __reportHandledException__ method is used to uppload errors that can be recovered and do not lead to an app termination.
+The __reportHandledException__ method is used to upload errors that can be recovered and do not lead to an app termination.

-Launch your application either in sumulator or on device and try playing with two buttons seen on the first screen.
+Launch your application either in simulator or on device and try playing with two buttons seen on the first screen.

 ## Viewing the Reports

 To view your reports on errors and crashes, go to the __Stability__ page in your AppPulse Mobile control panel.

-The Stability overview page now has the information on captured crashes, errors and uswer actions that led to a problem:
+The Stability overview page now has the information on captured crashes, errors and user actions that led to a problem:

 ![](images/stability.png)